 Unsolicited requests are accepted in a limited number of priority areas listed below:

 - Anti-cruelty grants

 - ASPCA equine welfare grants

 - NY State Animal Population Control Program (APCP) grants

 - Requests for Proposals (RFPs) in a variety of program areas with scheduled deadlines

 All grants are subject to standard reports on use of funds, public acknowledgement of funding, and other reporting requirements.
 In addition, most grants will be provided with the understanding that measurement of impact and efficacy must be reported to the ASPCA on an agreed-upon schedule.
-Frequency of reporting (i.e. monthly, quarterly, etc.) may vary depending on the nature of the grant, program, or RFP.
+Frequency of reporting (i.e. annual, quarterly, etc.) may vary depending on the nature of the grant, program, or RFP.

 The ASPCA generally will not support:

 - Organizations whose mission is unrelated to animal welfare

 - Multi-year grant pledges